Brace Yourselves, Because This Is How Many Episodes Of The Good Place We Have Left

 "When we figured out that the big move at the end of season 2 was that they were going to be sent back to Earth, which was pretty early in season 2’s discussion, then it became even more evident [when it would end]," Schur explained to TVLine.
 "It was like, 'Alright, if that’s season 2, and season 3 starts on Earth ... and that suggests what season 4 will be' ... it just became clear that that was the end."

-If you don't want to take Schur's word for it, here's how Bell rationalized the end of The Good Place for Rolling Stone.
+If you don't want to take Schur's word for it, here's how Bell rationalised the end of The Good Place for Rolling Stone.

 Advertisement